arnavgautam/TreeHacks2015/HOLs/HOL-WebServiceAndIdentity/HOL.md

-ï»¿<a name="HOLTitle"></a>
+<a name="HOLTitle"></a>
-# Web Services and Identity in Windows Azure #
+# Web Services and Identity in Microsoft Azure #

 ---

 <a name="Overview"></a>
 ## Overview ##

 Windows Identity Foundation can simplify access to your Windows Communication Foundation (WCF) services, by providing the usual claims-based identity arsenal of good practices: authentication externalization, location independence, decoupling from credential types and many others.
-There is no reason for you not to enjoy the same advantages when you host your WCF services in Windows Azure: there are few practicalities that are intrinsic to the hosting platform, but the steps you need to follow are largely the same whether you are deploying your services on-premises or in the cloud.
+There is no reason for you not to enjoy the same advantages when you host your WCF services in Microsoft Azure: there are few practicalities that are intrinsic to the hosting platform, but the steps you need to follow are largely the same whether you are deploying your services on-premises or in the cloud.
 If you want to be fully aware of the differences between the two cases, you can optionally go through the lab "Web Services and Identity for Visual Studio 2010 Developers" from the [Identity Training Course](http://msdn.microsoft.com/en-us/IdentityTrainingCourse) and learn about how to use WCF and WIF on-premises before starting the current lab: please note that it is entirely optional, as this HOL is self-contained and independent.

-This lab is a step by step guide that will help you to use claims-based identity for handling authentication and access management for your WCF services hosted in Windows Azure; it will show you how you can still take advantage of local identities for authenticating your users, despite the fact that your services are now hosted in the cloud.
-The lab will walk you through all the practicalities of taking advantage of the unique characteristics of the Windows Azure environment from your Windows Identity Foundation settings.
+This lab is a step by step guide that will help you to use claims-based identity for handling authentication and access management for your WCF services hosted in Microsoft Azure; it will show you how you can still take advantage of local identities for authenticating your users, despite the fact that your services are now hosted in the cloud.
+The lab will walk you through all the practicalities of taking advantage of the unique characteristics of the Microsoft Azure environment from your Windows Identity Foundation settings.

 More precisely, you will learn how to:

-- Use Windows Identity Foundation with WCF services hosted in Windows Azure
+- Use Windows Identity Foundation with WCF services hosted in Microsoft Azure
-- Trusting an on-premises STS from a WCF service hosted in Windows Azure
+- Trusting an on-premises STS from a WCF service hosted in Microsoft Azure
-- Using WIF & WCF tracing for a WCF service hosted in Windows Azure, taking advantage of blob storage for the traces
+- Using WIF & WCF tracing for a WCF service hosted in Microsoft Azure, taking advantage of blob storage for the traces
 - Configure a WCF service to use load balancing
-- Deploy a WCF service secured via WIF to the Windows Azure cloud
+- Deploy a WCF service secured via WIF to the Microsoft Azure cloud

 Windows Identity Foundation can do much more than what we cover in this lab: we hope that the skills you will learn here will help you in your further explorations of identity development.

 The first lab will show you the process to configure a weather service to trust an on-premises development STS, and run the entire solution in the Compute Emulator.
 The second lab will add diagnostics and load balancing features to the WCF service implemented in the first lab.
-Finally, the third lab will walk you through the steps for running the solution to Windows Azure, which trusts an on-premises STS, generates diagnostic logs, and provides load balancing facilities.
-As shown on the figure below, an already provided client will be used to consume the WCF service running on the Compute emulator and afterwards in Windows Azure.
+Finally, the third lab will walk you through the steps for running the solution to Microsoft Azure, which trusts an on-premises STS, generates diagnostic logs, and provides load balancing facilities.
+As shown on the figure below, an already provided client will be used to consume the WCF service running on the Compute emulator and afterwards in Microsoft Azure.

  ![A visual summary of what you will build in this lab](./images/A-visual-summary-of-what-you-will-build-in-this-lab.png?raw=true "A visual summary of what you will build in this lab")